pfrazee/scuttlebot-views/README.md

 # Scuttlebot Views

 A materialized-views plugin for Scuttlebot
-It runs user-defined scripts (called "views") to process SSB logs and produce data views.
+It runs user-defined scripts (called "views") to process SSB logs and produce datasets.
-The output views are stored and indexed, so other programs (or scripts) can read them.
+The output datasets are stored and indexed, so other programs (or scripts) can read them.

 **Materialized Views**